-Are Mormons "Christians" as defined by traditional Christian orthodoxy?
+Are Mormons "Christians" as defined by traditional Christianity?

-The answer to that question is easy and straightforward, and it is "no." Nevertheless, even as the question is clear, the answer requires some explanation.
+The answer to that question is easy and straightforward: "no." Nevertheless, even as the question is clear, the answer requires some explanation.

 The issue is clearly framed in this case.
 Christianity is rightly defined in terms of "traditional Christian orthodoxy."
-Thus, we have an objective standard by which to define what is and is not Christianity.
+Thus, we have an objective standard to define what is and is not Christianity.

 We are not talking here about the postmodern conception of Christianity that minimizes truth.
-We are not talking about Christianity as a mood or as a sociological movement.
-We are not talking about liberal Christianity that minimizes doctrine nor about sectarian Christianity which defines the faith in terms of eccentric doctrines.
-We are talking about historic, traditional, Christian orthodoxy.
+We are not discussing Christianity as a mood or a sociological movement.
+We are not talking about liberal Christianity that minimizes doctrine or sectarian Christianity that defines the faith in terms of eccentric doctrines.
+We are talking about historical, traditional Christian orthodoxy.

 Once that is made clear, the answer is inevitable.
 Furthermore, the answer is made easy, not only by the structure of Christian orthodoxy (a structure Mormonism denies) but by the central argument of Mormonism itself - that the true faith was restored through Joseph Smith in the nineteenth century in America and that the entire structure of Christian orthodoxy as affirmed by the post-apostolic church is corrupt and false.

 In other words, Mormonism rejects traditional Christian orthodoxy at the onset - this rejection is the very logic of Mormonism's existence.
-A contemporary observer of Mormon public relations is not going to hear this logic presented directly, but it is the very logic and message of the Book of Mormon and the structure of Mormon thought.
+A contemporary observer of Mormon public relations will not hear this logic presented directly, but it is the very logic and message of the Book of Mormon, and the structure of Mormon thought.
 Mormonism rejects Christian orthodoxy as the very argument for its own existence, and it clearly identifies historic Christianity as a false faith.

 The orthodox consensus of the Christian church is defined in terms of its historic creeds and doctrinal affirmations.
 Two great doctrines stand as the central substance of that consensus.
 Throughout the centuries, the doctrines concerning the Trinity and the nature of Christ have constituted that foundation, and the church has used these definitional doctrines as the standard for identifying true Christianity.